OctopusDeploy/docs/docs/shared-content/upgrade/upgrade-find-previous-version.include.md

 ### Find and download the previous version of Octopus Deploy

 Octopus Deploy stores the installation history in the database.
-Run this query on your Octopus Deploy database if unsure as to which version to download.
+Run this query on your Octopus Deploy database if unsure as to which version to download:

 ```SQL
 SELECT TOP 5 [Version]